jamiecoleman92/katacoda-scenarios/kubehealth/step4.md

 ## Test out the readiness Probe

 The unhealthy deployment should automatically recover after about 1 minute.
-Run the following command until you see the READY state return to "1/1."
+Run the following command until you see the `READY` state return to `1/1`.

 `kubectl get pods`{{execute}}